falling-fruit/dfg-seasons/README.md

 These scripts assume you are running them from `modelling`.

+Many of the features used in the model training are stored in `modelling/model_training_helpers.py`.
+It is not necessary to have a complete understanding of everything going on in there, but I will give a brief summary at the end of this document.

 ## Model Training Steps

 First, run `construct_phenology_observations.py`.
 This will merge the data collected from NPN, PEP-5, and Falling Fruit into one dataframe.